 - An employee is subjected to inappropriate comments or unwanted advances, making them feel uncomfortable and unsafe in the workplace.

-- After filing a complaint about harassment, an employee faces unfair treatment, such as being passed over for promotions or being assigned undesirable tasks.
+- After filing a complaint about harassment, an employee is passed over for promotions or assigned undesirable tasks as punishment.

 How Can a Hostile Work Environment Impact Employee Mental Health?